Tutoring for Pastors

 - What are the fellowship aspects of the Lord’s Supper?

-Many people have expressed that they feel this to be the most significant session of the entire weekend!
+Many pastors have expressed that they feel this to be the most significant session of the entire series!

 Did Jesus really mean that “the greatest among you should be like the youngest, and that the one who rules like the one who serves” (Lk 22:26)?
-The children and slaves were precisely those in Roman society who had the least authority.
+Children and slaves were precisely those in Roman society who had the least authority.
 How does this apply to church leaders?

 In this session, we discuss the relationship that ought to exist between a church and its leaders.
 Exactly where does the power lie?
 Who has authority over whom?
 What is the role of an elder or overseer?
 How does consensus work?
 We’ll argue for leadership by elder led consensus rather than simple command.
 You’ll be surprised at what the Scriptures do—and do not—say concerning church government.